Allocating Common-Value Goods: Optimal mechanism

 for all $s_{i}\in S_{i}$ and all $s_{-i}\in[\underline{s},\overline{s}]^{n-1}$.

 \end{remark}

-\begin{remark}[Extreme point approach] The proof of Theorem \ref{thm: optimal mechanism} yields more detailed structure on the size of the partition $\mathcal{S}_{i}$ in the optimal monotone threshold mechanism.
-The discussion so far implies that the optimal indirect utility function maximizes a linear functional over what \citet{augias2025economics} refer to as a \textit{convex function interval}, namely, the set of all convex functions sandwiched between two convex functions:
+\begin{remark}[Extreme point approach] The proof of Theorem \ref{thm: optimal mechanism} yields a more detailed characterization of the partition $\mathcal{S}_{i}$ in the optimal monotone threshold mechanism.
+The discussion so far implies that the optimal indirect utility function maximizes a linear functional over what \citet{augias2025economics} call a \textit{convex function interval}, namely, the set of all convex functions sandwiched between two convex functions:

 where $\underline{U}_{i}(s_{i})=0$ for all $s_{i}$.
 Bauer's maximum principle implies that the optimal indirect utility function is an extreme point of this set.